khirsch/github-api/README.md

 2. Navigate to the 'githunt' folder
 3. Create a file in the top level of the folder called '.env'
 4. In the '.env' file, type the following: `exports.apiKey = "";`
-5. Insert your Github API personal access token between the quotes (you can get one [here](https://github.com/settings/tokens))
+5. Insert your GitHub API personal access token between the quotes (you can get one [here](https://github.com/settings/tokens))
 6. Edit the ".gitignore" file to include your '.env' file (optional but recommended)
 7. Once all of your changes have been saved, run these commands in the following order:
   * `$ npm install`